 We encourage you to plan your arrival during the official move-in dates/hours.
 However, we understand that circumstances may prevent you from arriving during those hours.
 If you arrive during business hours (9am – 5pm) after your official move-in date, you can pick up your keys at the Facilities Management Office on the first floor of Holmes Hall, room 4.
 If you arrive outside of business hours or on the weekend, a security guard will be available to let you into your room.
 Use your cell phone or the campus phone located at Holmes Hall next to the entrance door facing Harkness Commons.
 Call the Harvard University Police at 617-495-1215 and ask for the Law School security guard to meet you at Holmes Hall to check out your dorm keys.
 You will need either your HUID, driver’s license, or passport.

-Due to 2013 summer renovations.
-Ames and Dane Halls will not be available for move in until August 19th.
-2Ls, 3Ls, Transfers, and returning SJDs who need housing prior to August 11th will receive temporary housing in other dorms on campus from August 8th through August 18th.
-Temporary housing assignments were emailed to students on July 29th.
+Due to 2014 summer renovations, North Hall will not be available for move in until August 11th.
+2Ls, 3Ls, Transfers, and returning SJDs who need housing prior to August 11th will receive temporary housing in Gropius from August 7th through August 11th.
+Temporary housing assignments were emailed to students in late July.

-Students in temporary housing will be able to move into their permanent Ames or Dane dorm on August 18th.
+Students in temporary housing will be able to move into their permanent North Hall dorm on August 11th.
 HLS will provide movers, free of charge, to assist with this process.
 Students are not required to be on campus during this move.
 Detailed emails regarding this process will be sent to students in July and August.

 On the Official Move In dates, HLS hires Harvard College students to help move residents into their dorms.
 These college students will help HLS students move in, free of charge.
 If you are moving in after your official Move In date, you may hire college students to help you move in through the Harvard Student Agencies Moving Services website.
 The price for student movers is $15/per student/per half hour.
 You can also check out the Storage and Movers page for a list of private moving, shipping, and storage companies.